marcuj/create-art-store/APIDOC.md

 `400` error: "Must be logged in."
 - Occurs when user is not logged in

-`400` error: "Given parameter(s) does not exist"
+`400` error: "Given parameter value(s) does not exist"
-- Occurs when listing ID does not exist or buyer username does not exist
+- Occurs when listing ID does not exist or buyer username does not exist in the database

 `400` error: "Item out of stock."
 - Occurs when item is out of stock